On some Free Boundary Problems of the Prey-predator Model: Introduction

 Recently, Wang and Zhao \cite{WZ, ZW} studied the similar free boundary problems to (TFB) with double free boundaries in which the prey lives in the whole space but the predator lives in the region enclosed by the free bounadry.
 Especially, in \cite{ZW}, the authors dealt with the higher dimension and heterogeneous environment case.
 They have established the spreading-vanishing dichotomy, long time behavior of solution and criteria for spreading and vanishing.

 Since the solution of (TFB) has the same properties as that of (NFB), we only discuss problems (DFB) and (NFB) in the following.
-For the global existence and uniqueness of solution, similar to the proof of Theorem 2.1, Lemma 2.1 and Theorem 2.2 in \cite{WZ}, we can prove the following theorem.
+For the global existence, uniqueness and estimates of solution, in the same way as \cite{ChenA, DLin} (see also \cite[Theorem 2.1, Lemma 2.1 and Theorem 2.2]{WZ}) we can prove the following theorem.

 \begin{theo}\lbl{th1.1} \ Any one of {\rm(DFB)} and {\rm(NFB)} has a unique global solution, and for any $\alpha\in(0,1)$ and $T>0$,

 where

 Furthermore, there exists a positive constant $M$ such that \bess &0<u(t,x), v(x,t)\leq M\ \ {\rm for}\ 0< t<\infty,\ 0<x<h(t),&\ \end{prop}